 ENS Class Registration Information for SDSU Students

 Exercise and Nutritional Sciences Watersports Classes are available for SDSU students to earn college credit, or can be taken just for fun or personal development without receiving the unit.
+Due to COVID-19 restrictions and guidelines, during the Spring 2021 semester, these classes will only be open to currently registered SDSU Students.
 Students who plan to take the class for credit must register for the unit in webportal and can earn 1 unit for each class taken.
 These classes are a truly unique opportunity to learn a new watersport, meet new people, and enjoy the best outdoor experiences that San Diego has to offer.

 Where else in the world does a college student have such an opportunity?
 Get the most out of your college experience – and the most out of your college town – and sign up for a credit class at Mission Bay Aquatic Center.

-You can view the current ENS class schedule at www.mbaquaticcenter.com/college-credit-classes.htm.
+You can view the current ENS class schedule at mbaquaticcenter.com/semester-long-classes.htm.

-You can view the complete list of Exercise and Nutritional Sciences watersports credit classes at www.mbaquaticcenter.com/college-credit-classes.htm.
+You can view the complete list of Exercise and Nutritional Sciences watersports credit classes at mbaquaticcenter.com/semester-long-classes.htm.

 Where to meet